Dhavalkurkutiya/task-flow/README.md

-Here’s an updated and more detailed version of your GitHub repository description with a clear mention that the project is under development:

----

 # Task Manager

 A modern task management application built with Next.js, designed to provide a clean and efficient user experience.
 This project is currently under development and not yet complete, but features robust functionality for team collaboration and task tracking.